 General Meetings

 On the third Tuesday of each month in spring and fall (unless otherwise noted), we invite members and non-members alike to enjoy a free educational program and learn what is new in your Audubon chapter!
-Meetings are offered via Zoom only and begin at 6:30 p.m.
+Except where noted, meetings are held on Zoom and begin at 6:30 p.m.
 A short business meeting precedes the program and includes conservation news, discussion of recent bird sightings, and details of upcoming field trips and other events.

 Burroughs Audubon Society’s spring General Meetings are held in March, April, and May.
 Fall General Meetings are held in September, October, and November.
 Check back for more information.